How to Calculate Ending Inventory for Warehouse Management

 - Slowest-moving items

-Here in this part, you can find 3 of the most commonly asked questions regarding ending inventory, a.k.a closing inventory.
+Here in this part, you can find 4 of the most commonly asked questions regarding it, a.k.a closing inventory.

 What is ending inventory?

-Ending inventory refers to the sellable inventory you have leftover at the end of an accounting period.
+Ending inventory is the value of goods available for sale, or inventory left in stock, at the end of an accounting period.